stefanwalther/sense-navigation/README.md

 > [![](https://github.com/stefanwalther/sense-navigation/blob/master/docs/images/sense_navigation_actions_settings.png)](#layout)

 As soon as you have defined the first action, you will also be able to define a second action.

+## Compatibility

+**sense-navigation** is designed to work with Qlik Sense 2.1.1 or higher.
+If you use the extension in an older version of Qlik Sense some functionality (like navigating to another sheet, etc.) will simply not work because the [Capability APIs](https://help.qlik.com/sense/2.1/en-US/developer/Subsystems/APIs/Content/mashup-api-reference.htm) used in this extension are not available in earlier versions.

 ## Roadmap